Account

 How do I charge sales tax on online sales?

 You may also need to know how the state taxes the types of products and services you offer because different rates and exemptions may apply to different items.
-For example, states including Massachusetts and Connecticut offer limited sales tax exemptions on clothing.
+For example, states like Massachusetts and Connecticut offer limited sales tax exemptions on clothing.

 For businesses that must charge sales tax for online sales, the good news is that most online seller platforms provide the framework for sellers to set rates and collect sales taxes.
 Depending on the state tax authority, your sales taxes could be due every month, every three months, twice a year, or once a year.
 It is important to file any required paperwork and make payments by the deadlines.
-This is key even if you did not make any sales in that state or local area during the tax period — this is called filing a zero return.
+This is key even if you did not make any sales in that state or local area during the tax period — this is known as filing a zero return.

 Do I have to report profit after selling an asset that has gone up in value?